-- 1. Reprimand: a verbal warning to the student that the student has engaged in or demonstrated inappropriate behavior. - 12.
-Disciplinary warningreprimand: a written disciplinary sanction notifying a student or student organization that the student's behavior did not meet University standards.
-All disciplinary warnings reprimands will be taken into consideration if further violations occur. - 23.
-Disciplinary probation: a written disciplinary sanction notifying a student or student organization that his or herthe behavior is in serious violation of University standards.
+- 1. Disciplinary reprimand: a written disciplinary sanction notifying a student or student organization that the behavior did not meet University standards.
+All disciplinary reprimands will be taken into consideration if further violations occur. - 2.
+Disciplinary probation: a written disciplinary sanction notifying a student or student organization that the behavior is in serious violation of University standards.
 Any additional violations occurring during a probationary period may result in more serious sanctions.
-In addition, and that restrictions are beingmay be placed on his or hera student's or student organization's activities.
-Sanctions Restrictions that may be imposed placed on a student during a probationary period may include, but are not limited to, restriction of the privilege to: (a) participate in student activities or in student organizations; (b) represent the University on athletic teams, or in other leadership positions; (c) have access to University housing facilities or other areas on campus; (d) have use of University resources and/or equipment; or (e) have contact with specified person(s). - 3.
-Loss of University privileges: temporary or permanent loss of University privileges may include use of University facilities, resources, equipment, attendance at athletic functions, University Commons access, library use, parking privileges, University computer usage, and/or residence hall or other visitation. - 45.
+In addition, restrictions may be placed on a student's or student organization's activities.
+Restrictions that may be imposed during a probationary period may include, but are not limited to, restriction of the privilege to: (a) participate in student activities or in student organizations; (b) represent the University on athletic teams, or in other leadership positions; (c) have access to University housing facilities or other areas on campus; (d) have use of University resources and/or equipment; or (e) have contact with specified person(s). - 3.
+Loss of University privileges: temporary or permanent loss of University privileges may include use of University facilities, resources, equipment, attendance at athletic functions, University Commons access, library use, parking privileges, University computer usage, and/or residence hall or other visitation. - 4.
 Suspension: a student who is suspended is required to leave the University for a specified period of time.
 The student must comply with all sanctions and complete all requirements prior to re-admission.
 During the suspension period the student may not visit or come onto any UWF campus without specific written permission of the Vice President for Student Affairs.